-A seminar-based approach which examines areas including the appropriate uses of technology, cooperative learning projects, problem-solving, mathematics content on the state mandated licensing examination for Secondary Mathematics, and presentations by experienced mathematics educators and business leaders.
-Mathematical topics will include Algebra and Number Theory, Measurement, Geometry, Trigonometry, Functions, Calculus, Data Analysis and Statistics, Probability, Matrix Algebra and Discrete Mathematics.
-Students must register for and take the state mandated licensing examination for Secondary Mathematics as a requirement of the course.
+A capstone course designed to examine the appropriate uses of technology, cooperative learning projects, problem-solving, mathematics content on the state mandated licensing examination for Secondary Mathematics, and presentations by experienced mathematics educators and business leaders.
+Mathematical topics include data analysis, probability, matrix algebra and discrete mathematics.
+Students must register and take the state mandated licensing examination for secondary mathematics as a requirement of the course.
 (May not be used as a mathematics elective).

-Prerequisite: Admitted to Teacher Education Candidacy and MATH 299
+Prerequisite: Admitted to Teacher Education Candidacy and MATH 299, STAT 330